zabbix/ansible-collection/plugins/README.md

 ### Example 5
 You can use all available filter options to search for hosts in Zabbix.
-You can use wildcard search for: host groups, templates, proxy, name (visible name), host (technical name).
+You can use the wildcard search for: host groups, templates, proxy, name (visible name), host (technical name).
-Also, you can use `status` for filtering and search only for enabled or disabled hosts.
-Also, you can use tags for searching by tag name or tag value.
+Additionally, you can use `status` for filtering, and search only for enabled or disabled hosts.
+You can use tags for searching by tag name or tag value.
 In this example, all hosts linked to the host group `Linux` and to any of the `'*http*'` or `'*agent*'` templates as well as containing `sql` or `SQL` in their visible names will be returned.

 ```yaml